Airbus ministers seek suspension of EU emissions plan

 The airline industry has said the ETS distorts competition, forcing European carriers to pay more simply because of the fact they are based in the EU.

-"We feel we are being discriminated against," Hintze said.
+"We feel we are being discriminated against," Germany's aerospace policy coordinator Peter Hintze said.
 "We demand a global solution from an industrial policy point of view because we could otherwise put ourselves at a disadvantage in major markets."

 Hintze said no decision had been made yet on what a global agreement on emissions trading could look like.